 Name Value When defined ARM_FEATURE_SIMD32 1 Set for 32-bit targets only.
 Set to 1 if the target supports 32-bit SIMD instructions.
+Note Note This macro is deprecated in ACLE 2.0 for A-profile, use NEON intrinsics instead.
 ARM_FEATURE_UNALIGNED 1 Set to 1 if the target supports unaligned access in hardware.
-ARM_FP val Set if hardware floating-point is available.
+ARM_FP vaL Set if hardware floating-point is available.
 Bits 1-3 indicate the supported floating-point precision levels.
-The other bits are reserved.
-Bit 1 - half precision (16-bit).
-Bit 2 - single precision (32-bit).
+The other bits are reserved. • Bit 1 - half precision (16-bit). • Bit 2 - single precision (32-bit). • Bit 3 - double precision (64-bit).
 Bit 3 - double precision (64-bit).
 These bits can be bitwise or-ed together.
 Permitted values include: 0x04 for single-support.
 0x0C for single- and double-support.
 0x0E for half-, single-, and double-support.
 ARM_FP_FAST 1 Set if -ffast-math or -ffp-mode=fast is specified.
 ARM_NEON 1 Set to 1 when the compiler is targeting an architecture or processor with Advanced SIMD available.
 Use this macro to conditionally include arm_neon.h, to permit the use of Advanced SIMD intrinsics.
-ARM_NEON_FP vaL This is the same asARM_FP, except that the bit to indicate double- precision is not set for AArch32.
+ARM_NEON_FP vaL This is the same asARM_FP, except that the bit to indicate double-precision is not set for AArch32.
 Double-precision is always set for AArch64.
 ARM_PCS 1 Set for 32-bit targets only.
 Set to 1 if the default procedure calling standard for the translation unit conforms to the base PCS.
 ARM_PCS_VFP 1 Set for 32-bit targets only.
 Set to 1 if the default procedure calling standard for the translation unit conforms to the VFP PCS.
 That is, -mfloat-abi=hard.
 ARM_SIZEOF_MINIMAL_ENUM value Specifies the size of the minimal enumeration type.
 Set to either 1 or 4 depending on whether -fshort-enums is specified or not.
 ARM_SIZEOF_WCHAR_T value Specifies the size of wchar in bytes.
 Set to 2 if -fshort-wchar is specified, or 4 if -fno-short-wchar is specified.
-The default size is 4, because - fno-short-wchar is set by default.
+Note The default size is 4, because -fno-short-wchar is set by default.